yuqiii-wang/KnowledgeNotes/math/algebra/linear_algebra/matrix/matrix.md

 ![covariance_mat_examples](imgs/covariance_mat_examples.png "covariance_mat_examples")

-The orientations and thickness of the point cloud are eigenvectors and eigenvalues, such as
+The orientations and thickness of the point cloud are eigenvectors and eigenvalues, such as the two arrows shown as below.

 ![cov_mat_orientations](imgs/cov_mat_orientations.png "cov_mat_orientations")